 See above.
-The annual exclusion (which is now $14,000) is still subject to the Medicaid rules.
+The annual exclusion (in 2018 it is now $15,000) is still subject to the Medicaid rules.
 So, the transfer could result in a transfer penalty – depending on when the uncompensated transfer was made and if there was an existing transfer penalty and if the transfer was to a disabled child.

 Most assets that can be converted to cash are considered countable (such as the cash surrender value of life insurance policies, stocks, IRAs, mutual funds, bank accounts, etc.) and can be used for your support.
 They are considered in determining Medicaid eligibility.
-Excluded resources, such as the homestead, one car, pre-need funeral, a burial space, term life insurance, etc. are considered non-countable for Medicaid eligibility purposes.
+Excluded resources, such as the homestead, one car, pre-need funeral, a burial space, term life insurance, personal property items, annuities within IRAs, 401k, SEPs, and Roth’s, etc. are considered non-countable for Medicaid eligibility purposes.

 It is assumed that the account all belongs to the applicant unless it could be proven otherwise.